ryanvarick/website/README.md

 ## Installation

-Clone locally under `pub/skins/<version>`, then
+Create a directory, then clone locally.
+Run:

     npm install

-For local testing, create the latest version number (e.g `v16.0.0`) and symlink as `experimental`.
-To go live, change the symlink to `production` and push remotely.
-Installations should be configured to use the correct skin automatically.
+Update `experimental` symlink to local directory.
+To go live, increment the version number in `package.json` and run:

+    npm run deploy

+This will automatically package up the skin and copy it to the server.
+PmWiki will load whatever `stable` symlinks to.

 ## Usage

 I dig `npm` scripts.
 The more I can do without Grunt or Gulp or whatever, the better.

-* `npm run dev` - Run live reload, watch for changes, and start a static server
+* `npm run dev` - Run live reload, watch for changes, start up a static asset server, and include development scripts
 * `npm run dev:watch` - Like `npm run dev`, but without the server (useful when running a separate PHP server)
-* `npm run deploy` - Deploy the current skin (uses `sync.pm`)
+* `npm run deploy` - Deploy the current skin

 I don't really like dealing with Bower or NPM either, so here are a few utilities related to them: